OLD WESTERN CULTURE

 Relive the Great Books that shaped Western civilization!

 4 DVD sets (16 DVDs total).
 Runtime: approx. 22 hrs.
-Part I AND II, The Epics and Drama and Lyric shipping NOW.
-Part III, and IV shipping at the end of December.
+Part I, II, and III The Epics, Drama and Lyric, and The Histories shipping NOW.
+The Philosophers shipping at end of January.

 These are "The Great Books," they